nie-ine/inseri/README.md

 ## Start inseri with docker-compose

 If you want to use it locally or on your server, but you don't want to contribute own code.
-If questions appear, don't hesitate to contact jan.stoffregen@uzh.ch.

  - ``git clone https://github.com/nie-ine/inseri.git``
  - ``cd inseri``
-  - ```mv ./backend/settings_default ./backend/.settings```
+  - ```cp ./backend/settings_default ./backend/.settings```
   - replace salt in ./backend/.settings/slat.js to own secret string
   - ```docker-compose up```